-Timeline for a five-hour wedding reception with cocktail hour and seated dinner
+This timeline is for a five-hour wedding reception with a cocktail hour and seated dinner.

 - 00:00 - Cocktail Hour Begins If you didn't do a first look before your ceremony, odds are you may be taking photos during the cocktail hour.
 It's a good way to occupy your guests while you take photos.
 If you got everything out of the way ahead of time you can use the cocktail hour to mingle with your guests, or just enjoy a little alone time as husband and wife.
 Most couples use this time to take formal photographs with family and bridal party.